JaywongWang/DenseVideoCaptioning/README.md

 Train dense-captioning model using the script train.py.

-First pre-train the proposal module for around 5 epochs.
+First pre-train the proposal module.
 Set train_proposal=True and train_caption=False.
 Then train the whole dense-captioning model by setting train_proposal=True and train_caption=True.
 To understand the proposal module, I refer you to the original [SST](http://openaccess.thecvf.com/content_cvpr_2017/papers/Buch_SST_Single-Stream_Temporal_CVPR_2017_paper.pdf) paper and also my tensorflow [implementation](https://github.com/JaywongWang/SST-Tensorflow) of SST.

 ### Prediction